shmulib/CGLSP/README.md

 Utilizing the current implementation, without the addtional optimization improvements suggested in the improvements [section](#ideas-for-optimization-algorithm-improvement), the solver can solve the following instances to optimality

 - The CGLSP instance with 17 coils \- cgl_17
-    - The current solver, solves cgl_17 to optimality in about 0.30s, demonstrating that it can potentially solve instances very quickly.
+    - The current solver, solves cgl_17 to optimality in about [0.30s](results/CGLSP_17.csv), demonstrating that it can potentially solve instances very quickly.
 - The TSPLIB (ASTP) instance  \- br17
     - This is not an CGLSP instance, but the graph theory formulation is the same as a CGLSP instance
-    - The solver finds the known optimal solution, which is both, a proof of correctness, as well as evidence of the solver's ability to solve instances of this size for the CGLSP.
+    - The solver finds the known [optimal solution](results/TSPLIB_ATSP_br17.csv) (see [here](results/tsplib_astp_best_known_solutions) for known optimal solutions of TSPLIB ASTP instances), which is both, a proof of correctness, as well as evidence of this solver's ability to solve instances of this size for the CGLSP.
     - As the optimal cost for the br17 instance is known, we have determined that the optimal solution is found early on in the branch and bound algorithm, but the lower bounds determined for subproblems remain lower than the optimal solution for a relatively large number of subproblems that are branched to.
 Improvements in choice of branching variables and order of subproblems considered, explained in the possible solver improvements [section](#ideas-for-optimization-algorithm-improvement), may help reduce the size to which the branch and bound tree grows for this instance.